-Bonds from federal income taxation or as to the treatment of any such Bonds for tax purposes by any state, city, county or other jurisdiction.
-Bond Counsel renders its opinion under existing statutes and court decisions as of the issue date, and assumes no obligation to update its opinion after the issue date to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
-Bond Counsel expresses no opinion on the effect of any action thereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for federal income tax purposes of interest on the Offered Bonds, or under state and local tax law.
+Bond Counsel expresses no opinion as to any other federal, state or local tax consequences arising with respect to the Bonds or the ownership or disposition thereof.
+Bond Counsel renders its opinion under existing statutes and court decisions as of the date hereof, and assumes no obligation to update, revise or supplement its opinion to reflect any action hereafter taken or not taken, any facts or circumstances that may hereafter come to its attention, any changes in law or in interpretations thereof that may hereafter occur or for any other reason and Bond Counsel notes that such changes may take place or be proposed from time to time.
+Bond Counsel expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel as to the exclusion from gross income for federal income tax purposes of interest on the Bonds, or under state and local tax laws.